126.96.36.199 The NASA OCE shall periodically benchmark each Center's software engineering capability against requirements in this directive.

 - Review of the Capability Maturity Model Integration (CMMI®) appraisal results.

-- Review and participate in program and project reviews.
+- Review and participation on program and project reviews.

 - Review of Center and project planning documents, schedule, and progress.

 - Feedback and status presentations provided by the Centers during the NASA Software Working Group activities.